Hermanus van Wyk: Development of Rehoboth

 In 1870, Abraham Swartbooi of the Nama allowed the Basters to settle at Rehoboth for an initial payment of eight horses and an annual rent of one horse.
 They arrived at Rehoboth in October that year.
 They worked to repair and develop the existing infrastructure.
 Under van Wyk's leadership of the Kaptein's council, the Basters drafted a constitution (Vaderlike Wette, literally Paternal Laws).
 By 1876, their community consisted of 800 people; they owned 20,000 sheep and between 2,000 and 3,000 cattle.

 Due to the relative wealth that the community had accumulated, van Wyk attempted to buy the land around Rehoboth from Swartbooi.
 An option on the land was granted at a price of £2,750, but Swartbooi would not sell the land just yet.
 When the Herero-Nama War of 1880 began, the Basters joined sides with Jan Jonker Afrikaner and the Nama under Swartbooi against the Herero.
 A Baster merchant group was killed by the Herero.
 In 1882, however, the Basters were attacked by their Nama allies.
 They defeated the attack but lost substantial numbers of livestock stolen in the attack and other raids.
+A small war memorial was erected along Church Street to commemorate the event.